mwlon/pcodec/README.md

 This is NOT:
 * lossy
-* order-agnostic / compression for multisets
+* for multisets
+* designed for time series with high correlation between consecutive elements
 * competing for decompression speed

 # Usage